New Money Honey

-New Money Honey (foaled May 1, 2014) is an American Thoroughbred racehorse and the winner of the 2016 Breeders' Cup Juvenile Fillies Turf.
+New Money Honey (foaled May 1, 2014) is a retired American Thoroughbred racehorse and broodmare who was the winner of the 2016 Breeders' Cup Juvenile Fillies Turf.

 Career

-New Money Honey's first race was on September 5th, 2016 at Saratoga, where she came in 2nd.
-She won her next race, which was her first graded race - the Miss Grillo Stakes on October 2nd, 2016.
+New Money Honey's first race was on September 5, 2016, at Saratoga, where she came in 2nd.
+She won her next race, which was her first graded race - the Miss Grillo Stakes on October 2, 2016.

 New Money Honey got the biggest win of her career by winning the 2016 Breeders' Cup Juvenile Fillies Turf.
-New Money Honey then picked up another win on July 8th, 2017 at the Belmont Oaks Invitational Stakes.
+New Money Honey then picked up another win on July 8, 2017, at the Belmont Oaks Invitational Stakes.

 New Money Honey competed in the Alabama Stakes, the Queen Elizabeth II Challenge Cup Stakes and the American Oaks in 2017, but could not place in the top three in either race.